 To keep your digital presence positive, do a regular audit, examining your social media accounts and Googling yourself every month or so.
 Sometimes, you may not have control over what other people post about you, but do your best to clean up your digital image, taking down pictures and other posts that could hurt you down the road.
 If someone you know posts something that could put your reputation at risk, politely ask them to take it down.

 Your professional image is an important part of your work life.
 Not only will it affect others’ perceptions and opinions of you, but it can also make or break your chances of landing an interview or position or securing a promotion.
-As with many aspects of your life, it’s something that require care and dedication to maintain, so make sure you’re taking strides to keep yours a positive one for current and future roles and responsibilities.
+As with many aspects of your life, it’s something that requires care and dedication to maintain, so make sure you’re taking strides to keep yours a positive one for current and future roles and responsibilities.